camunda/camunda-docs/docs/reference/bpmn-processes/bpmn-primer.md

 ### Sequence flow: Controlling the flow of execution

-A core concept of BPMN is a _sequence flow_ that defines the order in which steps in the workflow happen.
+A core concept of BPMN is a _sequence flow_ that defines the order in which steps in the process happen.
 In BPMN's visual representation, a sequence flow is an arrow connecting two elements.
 The direction of the arrow indicates their order of execution.

 ![](./assets/sequenceflow.png)

-You can think of workflow execution as tokens running through the workflow model.
-When a workflow is started, a token is spawned at the beginning of the model.
+You can think of process execution as tokens running through the process model.
+When a process is started, a token is spawned at the beginning of the model.
 It advances with every completed step.
-When the token reaches the end of the workflow, it is consumed and the workflow instance ends.
+When the token reaches the end of the process, it is consumed and the process instance ends.
 Zeebe's task is to drive the token and to make sure that the job workers are invoked whenever necessary.

 <center>
 <ReactPlayer